m-etemadi/shopease-react/README.md

 ## Technologies Used

 - React.js: A JavaScript library for building user interfaces.
+- Redux: State management library.
+Please refer to the repository's "Redux" branch to see the implementation.
+- ContextAPI: Alternative state management solution.
+Please refer to the repository's "ContextAPI" branch to see the implementation.
 - HTML, CSS: For the basic structure and styling.

 ## Installation